 As you can see, I really enjoy ranting about Seattle, a city that many people admire from afar, and a region that many popular writers (never having lived there) find to be the ideal romantic setting: the Twilight series, Shades of Grey, to name a few.
 This is also one of the reasons why Seattle is so frustrating to me, it has all the elements of the perfect romantic setting: interesting people, unblemished nature, a rainy climate to rival the melodramatic moodiness of England in a Jane Austen or Brontë novel, but somehow it all fails to come together.
 That beautiful picture of Cathy and Heathcliff on the windswept moor with dark clouds against the burning sunset never develops, somehow the pixels got stuck in traffic.

 When I was finally (financially) able to leave Seattle, I headed straight for Europe, then New York, then Europe again and continued exploring the rest of the world from there.
 I thought I would never look back, but I realized something strange.
 I found that ever since I left, I have been telling everyone, “I’m from Seattle,” (I lived there most of my life after all) and I have been unwittingly gathering information in a bizarre mental checklist.
 Apparently, I have made a kind of special basket in my mind, I’ll call it: “What I could have done better in Seattle” and gathered all the useful wisdom I learned in my travels there.
-Some of you may actually find this information useful if you’re ever stuck in a cold, rainy, hostile place.
-So I will share it with you in my next blog post.

 When I look back on my fifteen years in Seattle, I always see the city I first saw as a hopeful child.
 A shining city of silvery skyscrapers rising out of the seawater—that shiny barnacle on a mossy rock, its reflection endlessly quivering on the waves.
 Though, for me, the place is no longer a furtive hope or an open question, it is a song.
 A song tattooed into my skin, in my eyes, my guts, my brain—something that cut me, made me who I am.
 A song with a raw and soulful voice that mourns of lost love, angsty and melancholy like most of the music that comes from Seattle.
 The lyrics tell of a beautiful but selfish, immature lover who was cruel and failed too many times to return the love.
 A sad and depressing song, but with a refrain so tender, you tilt your head to the side and close your eyes, wishing for it to play just one more time.